-The latest completed actuarial valuation was based upon data and assumptions as of June 30, 2022.
+The latest completed actuarial valuation was based upon data and assumptions as of June 30, 2023.
 This valuation indicates that contribution rates of 49.08% of payroll for employers and 7.25% of payroll for active members, along with anticipated contributions as provided by Senate Bill No. 2659 (effective July 1, 2004) and House Bill No. 1015 (effective July 1, 2013), for benefits then in effect, meet the basic financial objective and the goals of the funding policy as listed above.
-There are 478 active members as of June 30, 2022.
+There are 507 active members as of June 30, 2023.

-The total pension liabilities (TPL) for the Governmental Accounting Standards Board Statement No. 67 (GASB 67) are based on the June 30, 2022 actuarial valuation and are rolled forward using actuarial techniques to the measurement date of June 30, 2023.
-The actuarial assumptions used for the purposes of determining the TPL as of June 30, 2023 were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2022, including the change to a 7.00% investment return assumption.
+The total pension liabilities (TPL) for the Governmental Accounting Standards Board Statement No. 67 (GASB 67) are based on the June 30, 2023 actuarial valuation and are rolled forward using actuarial techniques to the measurement date of June 30, 2024.
+The actuarial assumptions used for the purposes of determining the TPL as of June 30, 2024 were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2022.